Chuck Lorre: Vanity cards

 When Channing Dungey, chairwoman and CEO of Warner Bros.
-Television Studios discussed the reemergence of the sitcom in a February 2023 Deadline article, Deadline opined "There are fewer and fewer younger writers that are attracted to the form, however, making finding the next Chuck Lorre trickier," with Dungey commenting "I worry that it’s becoming a bit of a lost art".
+Television Studios discussed the reemergence of the sitcom in a February 2023 Deadline article, Deadline opined: "There are fewer and fewer younger writers that are attracted to the form, however, making finding the next Chuck Lorre trickier," with Dungey commenting "I worry that it’s becoming a bit of a lost art".
 When Lorre read this, he used Vanity Card #723 to ask "The next Chuck Lorre?!
 What the &$@? is wrong with the one you have now?!".

+Lorre created a special, unnumbered vanity card for Bookie, his first show released exclusively to streaming television.
+In the vanity card, Lorre remarked on the irrelevancy of writing vanity cards in an age where most streaming platforms encourage credits-skipping, remarking "Why on earth am I writing vanity cards for BOOKIE?" and "If a vanity card is written on MAX, and no one reads it, was it amusing?".
+This vanity card on the 7th episode of Bookie, titled "The Super Bowl: God's Gift to Bookies", which aired on December 21, 2023, on MAX, was dedicated to Marvin Miles, who died on August 3, 2023, at the age of 72.
+The tombstone reads: "R.I.P.
+Marvin Miles (October 6, 1950–August 3, 2023)".
+The vanity card reads: "In Memory of "Marvelous" Marvin Miles".
+Lorre discusses about algorithm, or bot, or some sort of silicon-based magical genie to secure the future of Georgie & Mandy's First Marriage, because Georgie & Mandy's First Marriage premiered on October 17, 2024 on CBS.
+Later in the season, he used the vanity card to express his gratitude to the Los Angeles Fire Department for saving his home during the 2025 California wildfires.

 Selected credits

 Awards and recognition

 Lorre won BMI Television Music Awards in 2004, 2005, 2008 and 2009 for Two and a Half Men.
 On March 12, 2009, Lorre received a star on the Hollywood Walk of Fame, located at 7021 Hollywood Boulevard.
 Three months later, Lorre received an honorary degree from the State University of New York at Potsdam and gave a keynote address at the graduation.

-Lorre was inducted into the Television Academy Hall of Fame in March 2012.

-Lorre won Golden Globe Awards for Roseanne (1993), Cybill (1996), and The Kominsky Method (2019).

-Also in 2019, Lorre was awarded the Critics' Choice Award for Creative Achievement.
+In March 2012, Lorre was inducted into the Television Academy Hall of Fame.
+Lorre has won Golden Globe Awards for Roseanne (1993), Cybill (1996), and The Kominsky Method (2019).
+Lorre was awarded the Critics' Choice Award for Creative Achievement in 2019.

 Personal life

 Lorre was first married to his business partner Paula Smith in 1979.
 They ended both partnerships after 13 years and the births of their two children.

-He was married to actress and former Playboy Playmate Karen Witter for 10 years before their divorce in July 2010.
+He was married to Karen Witter, an actress, model and author.
+They divorced in July 2010 after a decade's marriage.

-From 2010 to 2011, he was in a relationship with Canadian actress and model Emmanuelle Vaugier, who appeared in 12 episodes of Two and a Half Men as a ballet teacher and the main character's love interest.
+From 2010 to 2011, he was in a relationship with Emmanuelle Vaugier, a Canadian actress and model, who appeared in 12 episodes of Two and a Half Men.

-In September 2018, Lorre married Arielle Mandelson.
+In September 2018, Lorre married Arielle Mandelson, a wellness influencer.
 Lorre filed for divorce in 2022.
+The divorce was finalized in February 2024.